Skip to content

 ggplot2 latest Publication-quality figures

-pROC latest AUC and DeLong tests
+pROC latest AUC and DeLong incremental tests

 sensemakr latest Cinelli & Hazlett (2020) sensitivity